What is the difference between a Glass Table Top and a Glass Table Cover?

 What options can I choose for the edges of my glass?

 Glass edges are either polished or unpolished as two standard selections, essentially if you are going to see the edges have them polished, if the glass is to be recessed in any way have them unpolished.
 Please be aware that on occasion the legally required toughening stamp may appear on the face of the glass if unpolished.
+The rule of thumb is if you see the edges have them polished, unpolished edges commonly have defects and shelling along the perimeter.

 What options can I choose for the corners of my glass?